parrenin/IceChrono/README.md

 - `self.airintervals_correlation`   : for air dated intervals
 - `self.Ddepth_correlation`         : for Delta-depth observations

-For drilling couple specific observations (stratigraphic links), you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling couple directory.
+For drilling pair specific observations (stratigraphic links), you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling pair directory.
 - `self.iceicemarkers_correlation`  : for ice-ice stratigraphic links
 - `self.airairmarkers_correlation`  : for air-air stratigraphic links
 - `self.iceairmarkers_correlation`  : for ice-air stratigraphic links